 5. Incorporate a Healing Ritual into your practice.
 Modern day Nurse Theorist Barbara Dossey coined this term in her book Rituals of Healing (Achterberg, Dossey & Kolkmeier, 1994).
 These are actions that help bring us healing in all moments.
 For example, hand washing.
-As you wash your hands, recall what just happened with your patient or colleague.
+As you wash your hands recall what was shared with your patient or colleague.
 Feel the friction on your hands, the warmth of the water, the slippery bubbles, the scent of the soap, and the feeling in your heart.
-As you rinse away the bubbles, let all the emptions of the situation flow off of your heart and hands, into the sink bowl and down the drain.
+As you rinse away the bubbles, let all the emotions of the situation flow off of your heart and hands into the sink bowl and down the drain.

 6. Carry a favorite keepsake in your pocket.
-Perhaps it’s a stone, a seashell, a piece of colorful yarn, your child’s toy racecar, a feather, or anything that reminds you of a positive event or person in your life.
-Before going into a patient’s room for a difficult conversation, reach into your pocket and hold it in your sensitive hands, allow memories to come to mind.
-Or, if you feel overwhelmed, take it out of your pocket and let it touch the skin of your fingers and hands and allow the recollections to infuse into you, letting go of stress and overwork.
+Perhaps it’s a stone, a seashell, a piece of colorful yarn, your child’s toy race car, a feather, or anything that reminds you of a positive event or person in your life.
+Before going into a patient’s room for a difficult conversation, reach into your pocket and hold it in your sensitive hands, allow memories to come to mind, so you are more present for the work ahead.
+Or, if you feel overwhelmed, take it out, feel it on the skin of your fingers and hands and let the positive recollections infuse into you while letting go of stress and overwork.

 7. Create your own Power Pose.
 Social psychologist Amy Cuddy (TED Global, 2012) coined this term.
 She found that certain postures increase testosterone and decrease cortisol, making us feel powerful and victorious.
 If you are feeling overwhelmed or irritated, step into the break or med room and adopt a Power Pose.
 Plant your feet firmly on the floor in a wide stance, then open your arms tall and big above your head, and lift your heart up and out (imagine Florence Nightingale as she hangs one of her lamps high above a patient, or Usain Bolt at the finish line).
 Hold this position as you breathe in and out deeply.
 As you stand, openly powerful, notice what happens to your emotions.
 Amy Cuddy suggests holding a Power Pose for 2 minutes to get the best results, however- even a few breaths in a Power Pose will help redirect your emotion.